 - All committees shall keep accurate minutes of their meetings and provide reports of their meetings and activities to the Board of Directors in a timely manner.

-ARTICLE IX.
+ARTICLE VIII.
 ANNUAL REPORT